-In this document when "user" is mentioned the document refers to users of PaaSage which are application designers working for a toward a personal or corporate business goal via deploying to the Cloud using PaaSage.
+In this document when "user" is mentioned the document refers to users of PaaSage which are application designers working towards a personal or corporate business goal via deploying to the Cloud using PaaSage.
 These users engage directly with PaaSage in an application development / design role via an interface such as an Integrated Development Environment (IDE).
-They are distinguished from business application users in the respect that they gain from PaaSage's use in their business activity.
-Types of business application users in the PaaSage use cases include the Lufthansa flight scheduler and government business manager.
+They are distinguished from business application users, in the respect that they gain from PaaSage's use in their business activity.
+Types of business application users in the PaaSage use cases include the Lufthansa flight scheduler and EVRY Milk Bank manager.

-The platform acts as a broker between the user and the Cloud and can be deployed within an organisation or in an open community.
+The platform acts as a broker between the user and the Cloud environment and can be deployed within an organisation or in an open community.
 For user / application designer we aim to realise through development and use of the PaaSage platform a design once and deploy to all concept.
-Thus, users engaged with PaaSage can have confidence that the configuration / business goals they model will be supported when their application is deployed across Cloud environments.
-This significant vision will make the Cloud more transparent, increase confidence in using Clouds and help business better predict / control resource usage / cost when deploying to the Cloud.
+Thus, users engaged with PaaSage can have confidence that the modelling / business goals they create will be supported when their application is deployed across Cloud environments.
+This makes the Cloud more transparent, increases confidence in using Clouds and helps business better predict / control resource usage / cost when deploying to the Cloud.

 Deployments within an organisation such as Lufthansa present the PaaSage platform as a shared organisational resource.
-The main remit of the platform is to aid the deployment of applications in the Cloud around the specific Lufthansa business model.
-These deployments are likely to yield commercially sensitive data especially the intelligence on Lufthansa history of use and Lufthansa expert knowledge in the metadata database and are therefore subject to organisational policies.
-Data which is less commercially sensitive can be shared outside of the platform with other PaaSage implementations, the Lufthansa application benefits from shared data too.
+The main remit of the platform is to aid the deployment of applications in the Cloud around the specific business model.
+These deployments are likely to yield commercially sensitive data especially the intelligence on business history of use and expert knowledge in the metadata database and are therefore subject to organisational policies.
+Data which is less commercially sensitive can be shared outside of the platform with other PaaSage implementations; the business application benefits from shared data too.

-The other type of deployment is in less commercially sensitive open community.
-Application scenarios here include ones where high levels of collaboration is needed on projects such as presented by the eScience domain.
-Here PaaSage is a shared resource, especially the intelligence in the metadata database on open history of use and expert knowledge.
+The other type of deployment is in less commercially sensitive open communities.
+Application scenarios here include ones where high levels of collaboration are needed on projects such as presented by the eScience domain.
+Here PaaSage is a shared resource, especially the intelligence in the metadata database in terms of history of use and expert knowledge.
 As mentioned above instances of organisational deployments will have access to and use the open community deployments.

-Another possibility is for PaaSage to be provided by a third party supplier which provides both closed and open facilities.
-For the PaaSage platform we aim to create a new integrator / broker business model for Clouds.
+PaaSage can be provided by a third party supplier which provides both closed and open facilities.
+For the PaaSage platform we have created a new integrator / broker business model for Clouds.
 This model will encourage SMEs with domain specific knowledge to support model creation and integration with marketplaces of IPs.

-Cloud Providers would not have to present any specialised interfaces to engage with PaaSage.
-However the platform will support provider specific interfaces for monitoring recording and sharing data on executions.
-It is expected that the PaaSage project will create new business innovation for all actors identified above.
-This will be driven by PaaSage technical and market innovation at the platform provider level.
+Cloud Providers do not have to present any specialised interfaces to engage with PaaSage.
+However, the platform supports provider specific interfaces for monitoring recording and sharing data on executions.
+PaaSage creates new business innovation for all actors identified above.
+This is driven by PaaSage technical and market innovation at the platform provider level.
 Through this innovation and methodologies to increase trust and confidence in Cloud adoption, it is expected that PaaSage will open up new markets to Cloud Providers.
-In return we expect the Cloud Providers to increasingly support and feed into the development of PaaSage standards to aid integration and release this business.
+Beyond the project in return we expect the Cloud Providers to increasingly support and feed into the development of PaaSage standards to aid integration and release this business.

-D. PaaSage Architecture Overview
+Architecture Overview

-At this year 1 stage, in order to document the architecture, this deliverable presents a high level view on the integration and design of the emerging different components / services in the project.
-Together these elements form the PaaSage Cloud deployment and management platform.
-More detailed explanation of individual services / components will be found in the more specific work package deliverables D2.1.2, D3.1.1, D4.1.1, D5.1.1 due M18.
+The architecture deliverable describes the design of the different components / services in the project.
+Together these elements form what we refer to as the PaaSage platform.
+More detailed explanation of individual services / components will be found in the more specific work package deliverables within the technical work packages WP2, WP3, WP4 and WP5.